 An event of great importance took place in 1873, when Reverend George and Reverend John McDougall came into the area west of the junction of the Bow and Ghost rivers and established a mission at Morleyville.
-(9) In November they built a fort on a high hill north of the Bow river about three miles from the present McDougall church.
+(9) In November (9) McDougall, J., "On Western Trails in the Early Seventies", Briggs, Toronto - 1911.
+21. Morleyville was named in honour of the Rev. Morley Punshon, the great Methodist pulpit orator. they built a fort on a high hill north of the Bow river about three miles from the present McDougall church.
 (10) (10) Ibid., 102 and 103.
+The walls were eight feet high and there was only one small opening to the outside.
+Living quarters, sheds and a small yard were contained within the walls.
+In this structure, the families of the Rev. John and his brother David lived in comparative safety from the marauding Blackfeet during the long period that the brothers were absent.
+(11)